-OBJECTIVES ACTIONS wно WHEN 1.1 The sector recognises barriers to participation of all demographics and has a plan to address the barriers A. Conduct research identifying physical activity participation levels and barriers preventing community participation across all demographics A. Led by Community Services Group of ADC in partnership with Sport Canterbury B. Develop specific actions and monitoring processes to address barriers, in co-design with the community B. Led by Community Services Group of ADC in partnership with Sport Canterbury C. Explore ways for Ashburton District Council and EA Networks Centre to nurture relationships with the community.
-C. Community Services Group/EA Networks Centre 1.2 Local rangatahi (youth) continue their involvement in play, active recreation and sport throughout secondary school A. Conduct research identifying participation levels, incentives and barriers to rangatahi (youth) participation throughout secondary school age groups A. Led by Community Services Group of ADC in partnership with Sport Canterbury B. Develop specific actions to improve, and measure the improvement of, rangatahi (youth) participation B. Led by Sport Canterbury (Tū Manawa funding) and supported by ADC (through distribution of Grants and Funding) C. Explore ways for EA Networks Centre to partner with the community Ashburton Youth Council and other youth organisations eg. YMCA, Hakatere Youth Sports Club C. Community Services Group/EA Networks Centre 1.3 More Māori and Pasifika people are active and confident A. Explore ways to support Māori and Pasifika people to build the confidence to make healthy decisions A. Organisations that work with schools
+OBJECTIVES ACTIONS wно ACTION 1.1 The sector recognises A. Conduct research identifying physical activity participation levels and barriers preventing community participation across all demographics A. Led by Community Services Group of ADC in partnership with Sport Canterbury 30 June 2023 barriers to participation of all demographics B. Develop specific actions and monitoring processes to address barriers, in co-design with the community B. Led by Community Services Group of ADC in partnership with Sport Canterbury 30 June 2024 and has a plan to address the barriers SHORT-TERM C. Explore ways for Ashburton District Council and EA Networks Centre to nurture relationships with the community ie. Community Development role C. Community Services Group/ EA Networks Centre 30 June 2024 D. Pilot and promote women's only sessions at the EA Networks Centre D. Community Services Group/EA Networks Centre 30 June 2023 1.2 Local rangatahi (youth) continue their involvement in play, active recreation and sports throughout secondary school A. Conduct research identifying participation levels, incentives and barriers to rangatahi (youth) participation throughout secondary school age groups A. Led by Community Services Group of ADC in partnership with Sport Canterbury 30 June 2023 B. Develop specific actions to improve, and measure the improvement of, rangatahi (youth) participation B. Led by Sport Canterbury (Tū Manawa funding) and supported by ADC (through distribution of Grants and Funding) 30 June 2024 C. Explore ways for EA Networks Centre to partner with the community Ashburton Youth Council and other youth organisations eg. YMCA, Hakatere Youth Sports Club C. Community Services Group/EA Networks Centre 30 June 2024 1.3 More Māori and Pasifika people are active and confident MEDIUM-TERM A. Explore ways to support Māori and Pasifika people to build the confidence to make healthy decisions A. Organisations that work with schools 30 June 2025